LionelVallet/ReHackt.Queryable.Extensions/README.md

 #### OrderBy, OrderByDescending, ThenBy, ThenByDescending

-These methods allow you to order dynamically an input sequence by a property whose name is taken as a string.
+These methods allow you to sort dynamically an input sequence according to a property from each element whose name is taken as a string.
 OrderBy and OrderByDescending can take a variable number of arguments in order to sort the sequence according to several properties in the order of the arguments.

 For example